 Certain new accounting standards, interpretations and amendments to existing standards have been published that became effective during the current financial year.
-The Company has assessed the relevance of all such new standards, interpretations and amendments and has adopted the following which are relevant to its operations.
+The Company has assessed the relevance of all such new standards, interpretations and amendments and has adopted the following that related to its operations.